-The internet was transformative because it democratized access to information and enabled instant, complex communication.
-I think that cryptocurrency has the potential to have as big an impact on the world by powering digitally native trade and commerce.
+The internet was transformative because it democratized access to information and enabled instant, rich communication.
+Crypto and NFTs will power digitally native property and payment rails which will result in digitally native global trade and commerce.
 Cryptocurrency allows people to transact seamlessly and agree on the terms for the transfer of value instantly and trustlessly.
-As more utility is available on-chain more of our daily activity will be powered by crypto rails.
-NFTs are an early example of this utility.
+As more utility is available on-chain more of our daily activity will be powered by crypto.

 I’ve been playing around with Non-Fungible Tokens (NFTs) for a little over eight months now and they are super fascinating from both a technology, cultural, and utility standpoint.
 NFTs are on-chain assets where each one is unique as opposed to “fungible” assets like Bitcoin or USD where each one is worth the same.
 They can be used to verify ownership of digital assets such as images (the most common use case right now).